Learnosity/learnosity-sdk-python/README.md

 Then, if you're following the tutorial on this page, also run:

-    pip install Jinja2
+    pip install .[quickstart]

-*Note*:  Jinja is only required for the tutorial on this page.

 ### **Alternative 2: development install from a git clone**
-To install from the terminal, run this command:
+To install from the terminal, run the following command:

     git clone git@github.com:Learnosity/learnosity-sdk-python.git

-Note: after installation, run this command in the SDK root folder:
+To set up up your local development environment, use the following:

+    python3 -m venv .venv/learnosity-sdk-python
+    source .venv/learnosity-sdk-python/bin/activate
-    pip install .
+    pip install -e .

 Then, if you're following the tutorial on this page, also run:

-    pip install Jinja2
+    pip install -e .[quickstart]

-*Note*:  Jinja is only required for the tutorial on this page.

 Note that these manual installation methods are for development and testing only.
 For production use, you should install the SDK using the Pip package manager for Python, as described above.